vermont42/ProgrammaticLayout/README.md

 class BreedBrowseVC: UIViewController, UITableViewDelegate, UITableViewDataSource {
 ```

-As an aside, the Author recognizes, past practice [notwithstanding](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/RunDetailsVC.swift), that, in production apps, the implementation by `UIViewController`s of `UIKit` protocols may cause code bloat.
+As an aside, the Author recognizes, past practice [notwithstanding](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/RunDetailsVC.swift), that, in production apps, the implementation by `UIViewController`s of many `UIKit` protocols may cause code bloat.

 To fix the compilation errors, add to `BreedBrowseVC`'s definition the following implementations of the protocols: